caro401/notes/src/content/notes/Use cargo by convention.md

 `cargo` also provides the `cargo doc` command, to build HTML docs of your code and its dependencies.

+Use `cargo add` to add dependencies, rather than typing them into your `cargo.toml` file.
+When you add a package like this, cargo installs it and tells you what features are installed and availablt.
+If you want to add a feature for that crate, use the `-F` flag, like `cargo add tokio -F macros`

 ## Sources

 - [The Rust Book, chapter 1.3](https://rust-book.cs.brown.edu/ch01-03-hello-cargo.html#cargo-as-convention)
 - [The Cargo Book command reference](https://doc.rust-lang.org/cargo/commands/cargo-doc.html)
+- [Introduction to Axum video](https://www.youtube.com/watch?v=QCktBeTkOjA&list=PLrmY5pVcnuE-_CP7XZ_44HN-mDrLQV4nS&index=6) covers `cargo add` and some tips for finding and assessing packages.